kasiopea-org/pisek/README.md

     - They are in the correct encoding
     - They don't contain unprintable characters
     - They have a newline at the end
-    - In Kasiopea mode the files are reasonably small
+    - The files are reasonably small
+ - The task is complete
+    - A CMS judge has no redundant lines in its stdout/stderr
+    - If `solution_for_each_subtask=on`, there exists a dedicated solution for each subtask

 ### Testing given programs